FAQs

 For a standard Shared Ownership lease you can purchase a minimum share of 10%.
 For new model Shared Ownership lease this is 5%, although with an option to purchase 1% shares each year over 15 years.
 Please check your lease for more information.

-For more information about staircasing please read our guide to Staircasing or our Staircasing FAQs
+For more information about staircasing please visit our staircasing page.

 We don’t charge an administration fee for processing your staircasing application.
 However, you’ll need to pay the cost of the valuation, your legal costs and any costs imposed by your mortgage company.
 Please refer to the Shared Ownership Administration Charges Guidelines and Fees on our Shared Ownership page.